danielalcalde/encap/README.md

 test_data.p
 ```
-and generates three files:
+And the following three files will be generated:
 * my_script/test/log
 * my_script/test/my_script.py
 * my_script/test/test_data.p

 ## Installation
+To install Encap, use the following command:
 ```bash
 pip install git+https://github.com/danielalcalde/encap
 ```

-## Help with all the options
+## Accessing Help
 ```bash
 encap -h
 ```

-## Rerunning a previous experiment
+## Re-running a Previous Experiment

-To rerun a previous experiment you can use encap in rerun mode:
+To re-run a previous experiment, use Encap in rerun mode:
 ```bash
 encap rerun scripts/my_script.py -n test
 ```
-This will rerun the experiment without copying the script again.
+This command re-runs the experiment without copying the script again.
 This is useful if you want to re-run an old experiment with different parameters.
-For example, you can copy the script, change the parameters and then rerun the modified script.
+For instance, you can copy the script (using the copy command), modify the parameters, and then rerun the updated script.

-## Starting several experiments in parallel
+## Running Multiple Experiments in Parallel

 #### my_script.py
 ```python
 import pickle